 - Place the chicken into a zip-lock bag or into a bowl, add one egg and all the spices.
-Toss to coat well on all the sides.
+Toss to coat well.
 Let it marinate in the fridge for at least one hour.

 - Add the almond flour or protein powder in a container.
-Put the chicken pieces in the container and toss to coat well.
+Place the chicken pieces in the container and toss to coat well.

 - Heat enough oil in a deep pot.
 Fry chicken bites, several pieces at a time, for 5-6 minutes, until golden brown.